vtreat: a data.frame Processor for Predictive Modeling: Basic functions of vtreat

 \section{Basic functions of \pkg{vtreat}}

 In this section we will discuss the operational aspects of using the \pkg{vtreat} package, and explain some of the components and conventions of the package.
 All \pkg{vtreat} methods have detailed matching \code{help()} and vignettes\footnote{\url{http://winvector.github.io/vtreat/}} with examples.
 The purpose of this section is to document how to use the \pkg{vtreat} package, leaving justification to Section~\ref{sec:theory}.
-We will also follow up with additional examples in Section~\ref{sec:example}.

 \pkg{vtreat} is designed to prepare data for predictive modeling where the quantity to be predicted is either numeric or is treated as a binomial classification target. \pkg{vtreat} can also prepare data where there is no quantity to be predicted, but this is not its primary purpose.